lari98/Data-Visualization-with-Pandas-/README.md

 pip install pandas matplotlib
 Dataset
-The code reads data from a CSV file located at D:/Anaconda/data.csv.
+The code reads data from a CSV file located at (https://www.kaggle.com/datasets/davinascimento/data-to-learn-data-science).
 You should replace this path with the path to your own CSV file.

+***About Dataset***
+This dataset captures various metrics from exercise sessions, including heart rate (pulse), maximum heart rate (maxpulse), duration, and calories burned.
+It is ideal for analyzing patterns in fitness performance, exploring relationships between heart rate and calorie expenditure, or building predictive models for health and exercise.

+***Attributes:***

+Duration: Length of the workout session (in minutes).
+Pulse: Average heart rate during the session (in beats per minute).
+Maxpulse: Maximum heart rate reached during the session (in beats per minute).
+Calories: Estimated calories burned during the session.
 ***Visualizations***
 The following visualizations are covered in this project: